 1. We have marked your project as author-provided footage, meaning you film the video yourself and provide JoVE with the footage to edit.
 JoVE will not send the videographer.
 Please confirm that this is correct.

-☐ Correct
+√ Correct

 ☐ Incorrect

 2. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
+No

 If a dissection or stereo microscope is required for your protocol, please list all shots from the script that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).